Aubrey Davis Park Master Plan

 The Aubrey Davis Park Master Plan is a unique opportunity to correct existing problems, and more importantly, to plan for the future at a time when multiple groups can share in the cost of improvements.
 The plan should aim to safely accommodate changing transportation options and future increases in traffic, not keep the status quo.

-Jstan over 5 years ago
+Jstan almost 6 years ago

 Let’s add more places in the park that encourage people to gather for reasons beyond sports.
 Being sheltered from the rain while gathering is helpful, though not required.